Listings of Bulletins, Reports and Records dating back to the 1940s.

 Browse our collection of digitised documents for free download.

-The Reports were introduced by the Minister for Supply and Development, John Armstrong, in 1948.
-They were specifically intended to provide a broad audience with the preliminary results of investigations in a formal publication.
-Production was of a higher quality than the Records, but less than the Bulletins, to avoid delays in disseminating the information.
-The Report series ended with number 307 in 1992.
+Reports were introduced in 1948 and were specifically intended to provide a broad audience with the preliminary results of investigations in a formal publication.